-As part of the consideration for the rights granted to us under the UPenn/CHOP Agreement, we paid UPenn a one-time, non-refundable issue fee of \$1.0 million, which is recorded in research and development expenses for the year ended December 31, 2019.
+As part of the consideration for the rights granted to us under the UPenn/CHOP Agreement, we paid UPenn a one-time, non-refundable issue fee of \$1.0 million in 2019.
 In addition, we are obligated to pay UPenn a specified annual license maintenance fee, up to \$2.5 million in development milestones upon marketing authorization in one or more countries, and sales milestones of up to \$18.0 million.
 We will also be required to pay UPenn a flat royalty in the low-single digits on our net sales of all licensed products, subject to specified reductions and offsets, and specified minimum annual royalty payments.
 Our obligation to pay royalties expires on a product-by-product and country-by-country basis, on the later of: (i) the expiration of the last valid claim in the licensed patents in any country, or (ii) the tenth anniversary of the first commercial sale of the product in such country.
-No milestones have been achieved as of December 31, 2022.
+No milestones have been achieved as of December 31, 2023.